Twenty One Pilots' 'Blurryface' puts fresh faces atop Billboard

 Taylor Swift's 1989, out since October, climbed back into the top five at No. 2 after the singer won eight awards at the Billboard Music Awards on May 17.
 The album sold 91,000 units for the week ending May 24.

-The soundtrack for song-infused comedy "Pitch Perfect 2" slid from No. 1 to No. 3 after the film's second weekend in theaters.
+The soundtrack for song-infused comedy "Pitch Perfect 2" slid from No. 1 to No. 3 after the film's second weekend in theatres.

 Another soundtrack, for steamy "Fifty Shades of Grey," dropped from No. 3 to No. 11.